Wakamiya Ōji: The dankazura and Ni no Torii

 Immediately after the San no Torii begins the dankazura (段葛), a raised pathway flanked by cherry trees which becomes gradually wider as it goes toward the sea.
-This structure makes it to seem, when seen from Tsurugaoka Hachiman-gū, longer than it actually is.
+This structure makes the approach, when seen from Tsurugaoka Hachiman-gū, seem longer than it actually is.
 It is lined with cherry trees which bloom every year in early April, when many visitors come from all over the Kantō region to see them.
 Its entire length is under the direct administration of the shrine.

 The stele under Ni no Torii reads:

 The dankazura is also called Okiishi (置き石).

 In March 1182, Minamoto no Yoritomo, wanting his wife Masako to have a safe delivery, had this sandō built from Tsurugaoka Hachiman-gū all the way to Yuigahama's Great Torii.
 The stones and dirt necessary were personally carried by Hōjō Tokimasa and by many samurai of the Minamoto clan.
 The portion of the dankazura from the second torii onward was removed during the Meiji period.

-(Although this structure is as old as Wakamiya Ōji itself, the name dankazura first appears in the Edo period in the Shinpen Kamakurashi.
-During the Muromachi period it was called, among others, Okiishi as the stele says, Tsukurimichi (作道), or Okimichi (置路)).
+Although this structure is as old as Wakamiya Ōji itself, the name dankazura first appears in the Edo period in the Shinpen Kamakurashi.
+During the Muromachi period it was called, among others, Okiishi as the stele says, Tsukurimichi (作道), or Okimichi (置路).

 The demolition of so much of the dankazura actually took place over a long time.
 The portion from Hama no Ōtorii to Geba Yotsukado was gradually demolished during the Edo period after having been damaged by an earthquake and a flood in 1495.
 The July 26, 1534 entry of the Kaigen Sōzuki tells us that damages from floods were so great that pilgrims going to Tsurugaoka Hachiman-gū and other pedestrians had to take a detour.
 It also describes the efforts of a private citizen who entered priesthood, started carrying dirt and stones to repair the Dankazura, and begged for money to fix Geba's bridge.